ianwalter/dist/README.md

 # @ianwalter/dist
-> Create CommonJS and Browser distribution files for your ESM/MJS library
+> Simplify the generation of distribution files for your JavaScript library

 [![npm page][npmImage]][npmUrl]